-- An emphasis on collaboration: In addition to working closely with your instructor, you’ll work with the Mason Library to learn information literacy skills, such as locating and evaluating sources, and with tutors at the Center for Writing to refine your writing process.
+- An emphasis on collaboration: In addition to working closely with your instructor, you’ll work with the Mason Library to learn information literacy skills, such as locating and evaluating sources, and with tutors at the Center for Research and Writing to refine your writing process.

 In ITW 101, you’ll discover that learning how to write for college takes time, effort, and thought.
 ITW begins a process that you will be prepared to continue as a developing writer and thinker in college—and beyond.